Blade Envelopes Part II: Multiple Objectives and Inverse Design: AUGMENTING THE BLADE ENVELOPE FOR LS89

-The blade envelope for invariance in loss and mass flow is shown in \cref{fig:loss_mass_env}.
-Compared to the blade envelope for loss in Part I, the control zone in this case is narrower from mid-chord to the trailing edge.
-The typical curvature of the sample profiles is also milder.
-Using the sample profiles, the ensemble mean and covariance matrix can be calculated and the Mahalanobis distance can be computed for test profiles, as in Section 3.4 of Part I \cite{wong_blade_nodate}. \Cref{fig:logistic} shows the application of a trained logistic function on profiles from two different design spaces---the 20D design space from which the training data is drawn, and the 30D design space described in Section 4.4 of Part I \cite{wong_blade_nodate}.
+to calculate a scrap-or-use value $g(\vs)$ for a test profile $\vs$.
+This value indicates our confidence in the test profile satisfying the performance invariance constraints. \Cref{fig:logistic} shows the application of the trained logistic function on profiles from two different design spaces---the 20D design space from which the training data is drawn, and the 30D design space described in Section 4.4 of Part I \cite{wong_blade_nodate}.
 The samples from the 30D space are colored according to how close their loss and mass flow values are to nominal values calculated according to the following formula

-where $\vy(\vx) = [Y_p(\vx),~f_m(\vx)]^T$, and $\boldsymbol{\mu}_y$ and $\mS_y$ are the ensemble mean and covariance matrix of $\vy$ over all training designs respectively.
+where $\vy(\vs) = [Y_p(\vs),~f_m(\vs)]^T$ are the objective values for the geometry $\vs$, and $\boldsymbol{\mu}_y$ and $\mS_y$ are the ensemble mean and covariance matrix of $\vy$ over all training designs respectively.
 Note that $\delta(\vx)$ is another Mahalanobis distance, this time defined over the two output objectives.
 This is analogous to that defined over geometric profiles (see Section 3.4 of Part I \cite{wong_blade_nodate}).
-Here, we see similar results as those obtained for a single objective in Sections 4.3 and 4.4 of Part I \cite{wong_blade_nodate}, showing that the Mahalanobis distance defined over geometries is an effective diagnostic for identifying profiles invariant in multiple objectives.
+Here, we see similar results as those obtained for a single objective in Sections 4.3 and 4.4 of Part I \cite{wong_blade_nodate}---geometries with low Mahalanobis distance and high scrap-to-use value have low deviation $\delta(\vs)$ from nominal loss and mass flow.
+This shows that the Mahalanobis distance defined over geometries is an effective diagnostic for identifying profiles invariant in multiple objectives.
+In Figure~\ref{fig:compare}, two geometries---one close to the blade envelope and one far from it---are shown along with the control zone and mean profile.
+Although the red profile is mostly inside the control zone, it does not obey invariance in loss and mass flow ($Y_p = 0.072,~f_m = 5.582$) with extra losses incurred due to the sharp variation in displacement on the pressure side.
+Meanwhile, the blue profile is substantially different from the mean in terms of displacement, but has a similar performance to nominal.
+Note that in general, neither a comparison of the geometries through visual means or pointwise tolerance approach leads to this result straightforwardly.